 - a.
-Your care must be an active course of treatment that is medically necessary.
+Your care is an active course of treatment that is medically necessary.
 This includes pregnancy and institutional or inpatient care. - b.
 You are being treated for a serious and complex condition.
 This may be a disability, chronic condition, or an acute or life-threatening illness. - c.
 You are scheduled for a nonelective surgery.
 Both the surgery and the postoperative care are covered under this provision.

-Continuity of care for ongoing care ends on the earlier of the following dates for most members:
+Continuity of care ends on the earlier of the following dates for most members who are getting ongoing care from their provider:

 - a.
 The day after you finish the treatment or are no longer diagnosed with the condition that triggered your right to continuity of care - b.
-120 days after the date you were told the contract with your provider had ended if your continuity of care is for an ongoing condition - c.
-90 days after the date you were told the contract with your provider had ended if your continuity of care is for other conditions
+90 days after the date you were told the contract with your provider had ended if your continuity of care is for inpatient or other facility care - c.
+120 days after the date you were told the contract with your professional provider had ended if your continuity of care is for professional provider care